hsanson/chrome-pass/README.md

 ## Version 0.5.1 Notes

 Replace `otpoauth` custom fields with `pass__otpauth` in you pass files.
-The `otpoaut` custom field will be removed and won't work in future releases.
+The `otpoauth` custom field will be removed and won't work in future releases.

+Native application and extension 0.5.1 are not compatible with previous version.
+Ensure both are 0.5.1 for them to work properly.

 ## Version 0.5.0 Notes